abelardojarab/gputeachingkit-labs/Module3/ImageColorToGrayscale/description.markdown

 # Image Format

 For people who are developing on their own system.
-The images are stored in PPM (`P6`) format, this means that you can (if you want) create your own input images.
+The input image is stored in PPM `P6` format while the output grayscale image is stored in PPM `P5` format.
+Students can  create their own input images by exporting their image into PPM images.
 The easiest way to create image is via external tools.
-You can use tools such as `bmptoppm`.
+On Unix, `bmptoppm` converts BMP images to PPM images.

 # Local Setup Instructions